erikpeternel43/File-Compression-Tool/README.md

 # Usage
-In order to compile, gtk+3.0 library is required.
-Library can be installed from command line:
+In order to compile, gtk+3.0 library is required which can be installed from command line:

         sudo apt-get install libgtk-3-dev